Find Trade Colleges

 $19,673 Avg Student Debt

-Students from Vermont who attend UVM full time pay an average of $18,890 in tuition and fees.
+Full-time students from Vermont pay an average of $18,890 in tuition and fees if they choose to attend UVM.
 Out-of-state students pay an average of $43,890.
-Bachelor’s Degree recipients from UVM accumulate an average of $19,673 in student debt by the time they complete their degree.
+On average, bachelor’s degree students take out $19,673 in loans while pursuing their degree.

 #20